 Morven’s role is to support the off-road events including Mountain Biking (XC and DH), Cyclocross and BMX.
 This includes working with the national associations who deliver the events, coordinating the National Series and Championships and providing support to regional events.

-Cycling Legacy Development Officer (Glasgow 2018) - Ashley Ryan
+Cycling Legacy Development Officer (Glasgow 2018) - Brain Robertson

-Ashley works as part of the Events team to develop Scottish Cycling’s volunteers across the country.
+Brian works as part of the Events team to develop Scottish Cycling’s volunteers across the country.
 Commissaires, Event Organisers, Timekeepers to name a few!
-Her role also has close links to Glasgow 2018 European Championships working with key partners to develop workforce in preparation for the event, as well as helping to ensure that Glasgow 2018 leaves a positive lasting legacy.
+His role also has close links to Glasgow 2018 European Championships working with key partners to develop workforce in preparation for the event, as well as helping to ensure that Glasgow 2018 leaves a positive lasting legacy.

 Coaching and Education Manager – Craig McCulloch